crmcarecloud/api-php-client/docs/Api/ProductsApi.md

 Create a batch of products

-Batch process helps to add multiple products in one request.<br/>  ⚠️ If a product already exists, an update is applied.
+Batch process helps to add multiple products in one request.  ⚠️ If a product already exists, an update is applied.
 Missing parameters in update will be ignored and will not change.
-Erasing values is not possible<br/> ⚠️ Adjust batch sizes based on processing times.
-We recommended use maximum amount of 1000 records and adjust the batch size based on processing time.<br/> ⚠️ Endpoint is available only in the Enterprise interface.<br/>
+Erasing values is not possible. ⚠️ Adjust batch sizes based on processing times.
+We recommended use maximum amount of 1000 records and adjust the batch size based on processing time. ⚠️ Endpoint is available only in the Enterprise interface.

 ### Example
 ```php